Lewis Spence (footballer): Scunthorpe United

 Spence made his move to England after signing a two-year contract with Scunthorpe United in August 2020.
 In his first season at the club, he started in 44 games, including 41 league games.
 He scored his only goal for Scunthorpe in a 3–1 win over Harrogate Town.
 After Scunthorpe poor season, which saw them narrowly avoid relegation, he asked to leave because he believed "Scunthorpe wasn't for [him]."
 His wish was granted and he moved back to Scotland.

 Hamilton Academical

-In July 2021, Spence confirmed that he'd had joined Hamilton Academical.
-He signed a two-year contract.
-He has since played for Hamilton ten times, including seven in the league.
-He scored his first goal for them in a Scottish League Challenge Cup against Hearts U20.
+In July 2021, Spence confirmed that he had joined Hamilton Academical; he signed a two-year contract.
+He scored his first goal for the Accies in a Scottish Challenge Cup tie against Hearts U20s.
+Spence left the club by mutual consent in June 2023.

+Edinburgh City

+On 4 August 2023, Spence joined Scottish League One club Edinburgh City.
+He made his debut the following day in a league game away to Stirling Albion.
+Spence would be released by the Citizens in December 2023 following budget cuts amid financial turmoil.

+East Kilbride

+On 29 December 2023, Spence joined Lowland Football League club East Kilbride.
+Spence would win the Lowland League title with East Kilbride in April 2024.

+Spence scored his first goal with Kilby in a Scottish Challenge Cup game against East Stirlingshire.
+Spence won the treble with East Kilbride in the 2024–25 season, lifting the Lowland League, SFA South Region Challenge Cup and Lowland League Cup trophies as well as reaching the semi-finals of the Scottish Challenge Cup.
+To cap it off, Spence and the Kilby won the Scottish League Two play-offs to earn promotion to the SPFL League Two.